bfg-s/admin-documentation/Writerside/topics/Model-table.md

 # Model table

 The table is generated based on the model that you passed to it.
 It paginates, sorts, and creates a table based on your rules.
-This component is a separate delegate class `\App\Admin\Delegates\ModelTable`.
+This component is a separate delegate class `\Admin\Delegates\ModelTable`.
 Additionally, it offers helpers such as `colDefault` for constructing pre-defined tables.
 ```php
 use App\Admin\Delegates\ModelTable;